 “Alternative” American Renaissances

-The "canon" or text-selection in classroom studies of American Romanticism and the American Renaissance remain dominated by classic male authors of European or Anglo-American descent.
-Such decisions are based on quality, tradition, and the American secondary school curriculum, but changes in American demographics and scholarship are propelling changes in literary studies and what gets read and tested.
+The American Renaissance "canon" or text-selection for classrooms remains dominated by classic male authors of European or Anglo-American descent.
+Such decisions are based on quality, tradition, and the American secondary school curriculum, but changes in American demographics and scholarship continue to propel changes in literary studies and what gets read and tested.

 American Renaissance and American Romanticism at UHCL work to integrate recent expansions of literary studies to include more women and minority authors.
 Thus far these expansions of the American Renaissance have taken two major forms.

 American Renaissance Women Writers

 The alternative tradition to the classical American Renaissance that has received the most scholarly attention has been the movement in popular women’s domestic romances that coincided with the classical American Renaissance period:

 Examples of scholarship describing this alternative American Renaissance of women’s literature include Nina Baym, Woman’s Fiction (Cornell UP, 1977); Cathy N. Davidson, Revolution and the Word (1985); Jane P. Tompkins, Sensational Designs (1984). (copies in UHCL's Neumann Library)